 - Stimulation.
 When snorted, Kanna exerts a stimulating effect.
 Apparently, the same holds true when users smoke it.

 - Sedation.
 Oral administration of Kanna seems to have a sedative effect on users.
 This is a little peculiar, in light of the fact that through other routes of administration, the same substance acts as a stimulant.
+Experienced users have related to me that Kanna tea has hyper and relaxed phases.
+It energizes first and sedates later.

 - Increased sensitivity of the skin is yet another effect that Sceletium apparently elicits.
 Sexual arousal has been reported as well.
 Whether that effect is linked to the increased sensitivity or not, is not clear however.